Updated: Apr 26

 Painting of the CSS Alabama, from the Naval Historical Center

-We can take the example in Mobile of Benjamin Vincent.
-Born in 1796 in Milton, Pennsylvania, he came to Mobile just after Alabama received statehood, as did scores of other ambitious young men at that time, seeking wealth in the emerging markets of the deep south.
-His three siblings, John, Mary and Sarah did the same.
-His sister Sarah married the prominent Col. John B. Hogan.
-He was an early investor and active leader in Mobile’s financial progress.
+Three of Benjamin Vincent's siblings, John, Mary and Sarah, followed the same route from Pennsylvania to the Gulf Coast.
+His sister Sarah married the prominent Col. John B. Hogan, an early investor and active leader in Mobile’s financial progress.
 His connections as State Senator and position as Customs Collector at the port afforded Benjamin with new opportunities for economic success.

 Sketch of early Cowbellion procession, Mobile Register, December 26, 1987